jsilve24/philr/README.md

 ```

 ## Installation ##
-The release verion of philr is maintained on [Bioconductor](http://bioconductor.org/packages/philr/)
+The release version of philr is maintained on [Bioconductor](http://bioconductor.org/packages/philr/)
 ``` r
 ## try http:// if https:// URLs are not supported
 source("https://bioconductor.org/biocLite.R")